The History of Rock Music: 1989-1994Raves, grunge, post-rock

 Then it became a race to produce ever more predictable music.
 Each "next big thing" hailed by the British press was merely a copy of a copy of a copy of something that was not particularly exciting even the first time around.

-If nothing else, Suede (1), featuring guitarist Bernard Butler and vocalist Brett Anderson, offered an original take on glam-pop on Suede (1993).
+If nothing else, Suede (1), featuring guitarist Bernard Butler and vocalist Brett Anderson, offered an original take on glam-pop on Suede (nov 1992/jan 1993 - mar 1993).

-Former Microdisney's guitarist Sean O'Hagan proved his stature as a Brian Wilson-style arranger on the second and third albums by the High Llamas (1), Gideon Gaye (1995) and especially on the elaborate and monumental Hawaii (1996).
+Former Microdisney's guitarist Sean O'Hagan proved his stature as a Brian Wilson-style arranger on the second and third albums by the High Llamas (1), Gideon Gaye (late 1993/early 1994 - jun 1994) and especially on the elaborate and monumental Hawaii (?
+1995 - mar 1996).

-Supergrass sounded like the heirs to the Buzzcocks' punk-pop, at least on I Should Coco (1995).
+Supergrass sounded like the heirs to the Buzzcocks' punk-pop, at least on I Should Coco (feb/aug 1994 - may 1995).

 Brit-pop was just the tip of the iceberg.
 British rock was being swept by a tidal wave of melodic innovation.
 One facet of it consisted in the transposition of synth-pop and new-wave forms into the body of kitsch music.
 The theme of bridging nostalgia and futurism harked back to the decadent rockers of the 1970s (and, above all, Brian Eno).
 The new generation disposed with the decadent poses, and retained only the aesthetic.

 Stereolab (12) were not the first and were not the only ones, but somehow they came to represent a nostalgic take on Sixties pop music that employed electronic rhythms and arrangements.
-Built around the collation of keyboardist Tim Gane (ex-McCarthy) and French vocalist Laetitia Sadier, i.e. the juxtaposition of hypnotic, acid instrumental scores and surreal, naive vocals, as refined by their early EPs Super 45 (1991) and Super-Electric (1991), Stereolab walked a fine line between avantgarde and pop.
-As they continued to fine-tune the idea on Peng (1992), echoing the trance of the Velvet Underground, Neu and Suicide, while increasing the doses of electronic sounds, Sadier's voice became a sound and an instrument, contributing more than catchy refrains to the allure of the mini-album Space Age Bachelor Pad Music (1993), the aesthetic manifesto of their chamber kitsch.
-Stereolab probably reached their zenith with the singles of John Cage Bubblegum (1993) and Jenny Ondioline (1993), that inspired the stylistic tour de force of Transient Random Noise Bursts With Announcements (1993).
+Built around the collation of keyboardist Tim Gane (ex-McCarthy) and French vocalist Laetitia Sadier, i.e. the juxtaposition of hypnotic, acid instrumental scores and surreal, naive vocals, as refined by their early EPs Super 45 (nov 1990 - may 1991) and Super-Electric (? ? - sep 1991), Stereolab walked a fine line between avantgarde and pop.
+As they continued to fine-tune the idea on Peng (apr 1992 - may 1992), echoing the trance of the Velvet Underground, Neu and Suicide, while increasing the doses of electronic sounds, Sadier's voice became a sound and an instrument, contributing more than catchy refrains to the allure of the mini-album Space Age Bachelor Pad Music (?
+1992 - jan 1993), the aesthetic manifesto of their chamber kitsch.
+Stereolab probably reached their zenith with the singles of John Cage Bubblegum (1993) and Jenny Ondioline (1993), that inspired the stylistic tour de force of Transient Random Noise Bursts With Announcements (may 1993 - sep 1993).
 Stereolab had coined a new musical language, as austere as classical music and as light as easy-listening.
-New keyboardist Katharine Gifford contributed to the elegant and smooth sound of Mars Audiac Quintet (1994), their most accomplished fusion of nostalgia and futurism, although not as innovative as the previous album.
-Emperor Tomato Ketchup (1996) was even more impersonal, pure sound for the sake of sound, pure abstraction of kitsch music.
+New keyboardist Katharine Gifford contributed to the elegant and smooth sound of Mars Audiac Quintet (spr 1994 - aug 1994), their most accomplished fusion of nostalgia and futurism, although not as innovative as the previous album.
+Emperor Tomato Ketchup (?
+1995 - mar 1996) was even more impersonal, pure sound for the sake of sound, pure abstraction of kitsch music.
 Stereolab injected Soft Machine's progressive-rock, Terry Riley's minimalism, Neu's robotik rhythm and Pink Floyd's atmospheric psychedelia into the fragile melodic skeleton of British pop music.

 "Retro futurism" was pioneered also by Saint Etienne (2).
-Bob Stanley and Pete Wiggs bridged Depeche Mode's synth-pop, the Sixties pop revival, sensual disco-like vocals (Sarah Cracknell) and almost neo-classical arrangements on the sophisticated production exploits of Foxbase Alpha (1991) and So Tough (1993).
+Bob Stanley and Pete Wiggs bridged Depeche Mode's synth-pop, the Sixties pop revival, sensual disco-like vocals (Sarah Cracknell) and almost neo-classical arrangements on the sophisticated production exploits of Foxbase Alpha (?
+1990/?
+1991 - sep 1991) and So Tough (sum/fall 1992 - feb 1993).
 They were unique in crafting a celestial, effervescent and ghostly fusion of jazz, funk, lounge and house music.
-Tiger Bay (1994) achieved pure nirvana, pure ambience and pure style.
+Tiger Bay (sum/fall 1993 - feb 1994) achieved pure nirvana, pure ambience and pure style.
 At their best, it felt as if a Broadway star of the 1950s was backed by Giorgio Moroder on electronic keyboards and by an orchestra conducted by Ennio Morricone.

 Despite all the trivial music cooked up by the assembly chains of Brit-pop, some British bands experimented with different ideas of what a song is supposed to be.

-The Tindersticks (1) deployed elegant quasi-orchestral arrangements, that relied mostly on the delicate polyphony of guitar, keyboards and violin, on Tindersticks (1993).
+The Tindersticks (1) deployed elegant quasi-orchestral arrangements, that relied mostly on the delicate polyphony of guitar, keyboards and violin, on Tindersticks (may 1993 - oct 1993).
 Its songs were the ideal soundtrack for brothels packed with philosophers.
 Stuart Staples' voice (a Chris Isaak soundalike) was lost in the labyrinth of his own visions, haunted by the giant shadows of Tom Waits, Nick Cave and Leonard Cohen.
-But the subtlety of that work drained away as the band (a "big" band) opted for orchestral pop and lounge music on Tinderstick (1995) and Curtains (1997).
+But the subtlety of that work drained away as the band (a "big" band) opted for orchestral pop and lounge music on Tinderstick (may/jul 1994 - apr 1995) and Curtains (jul/oct 1996 - jun 1997).